fasrc/User_Codes/Documents/Software/Spack.md

 Resolving deltas: 100% (2000/2000), done.
 ```

 This will create the <code>spack</code> folder in the current directory.
-Next, we go to this directory анд add Spack to the `PATH`.
+Next, go to this directory and add Spack to your path.
 Spack has some nice command-line integration tools, so instead of simply appending to your <code>PATH</code> variable, source the Spack setup script.

 ```bash
 $ cd spack/